Taxin2012/Taxin2012-Helix-Plugins/README.md

 This plugin also using Russian language, but you can easily translate to English, by using [original plugin](https://github.com/rebel1324/BlackTea-Nutscript-Plugins/tree/master/cwsupport).
 Holstering is working not properly!!!

 TFA Support - written by me plugin that add full support for TFA weapons pack.
-\n"sh_tfa_ammo.lua" - Here you can add ammo ( and new ammo types ).
+"sh_tfa_ammo.lua" - Here you can add ammo ( and new ammo types ).
 "sh_tfa_weps.lua" - Here you can edit weapon stats.
 "sh_tfa_attach.lua" - Here you can add attachments.